Written by Sahana Charan and published on 10 June 2021.

 In a research paper titled, 'Evaluating the potential benefits of cucumbers for improved health and skincare', published in The Journal of Aging Research and Clinical Practice, noted physician and wellness expert Dr Howard Murad says, "Cucumbers are literally one of the most versatile fruits as it can be used topically, internally and also for mood stability when modulating stress.
 Early research shows that its phytochemicals may provide cancer drug-enhancing activity while it staves off cardiovascular disease.
 In addition to its soothing properties and digestive benefits, cucumbers fortify cells so they may remain hydrated and work at the highest levels, and may slow age-related cellular deteriorations."

-Hydration: During summer, you must have seen roadside stalls selling cucumber wedges smeared with chilli powder to give relief from the sweltering heat.
-Since 95 per cent of cucumber is water, it is the ideal snack to beat dehydration during the summer.
+Hydration: During summer, you must have seen roadside stalls selling cucumber wedges smeared with chili powder to give relief from the sweltering heat.
+Since 95% of cucumber is water, it is the ideal snack to beat dehydration during the summer.
 Cucumbers not only quench our thirst and keep our skin hydrated but also provide important antioxidants, vitamins and minerals to our body.

 Apart from including them in your salad, add a few slices of cucumber to a large jug of drinking water along with some lemon wedges and ice cubes.
 Sip this water throughout the day to stay hydrated in summer.

 Bone health: Cucumber contains calcium which is necessary for good bone health.
 Also, the vitamin K present in the fruit helps improve calcium absorption, resulting in stronger bones and preventing fractures.